shinbutou/tsinghua_hcira/README.md

 # ReadMe

-The repository is dedicated to the projects as research assistant in the lab IHFE under.
+The repository is dedicated to the projects as research assistant in the lab IHFE under my advisor.

 ## Mobile Animation
 My main responsibilities includes preparing documentations, plotting graphs assigned